novaprova/novaprova/doc/manual/porting.rst

 #.
 Arrange to return ``call_t.retval_`` (which may have been changed as a
     side effect of calling ``dispatch_after()``) to the calling function.

-Currently Novaprova intercepts are not required to be thread-safe.
+Currently NovaProva intercepts are not required to be thread-safe.
 This means that the signal handler and trampoline function can use global state if necessary.